k21971/EvilHack/doc/evilhack-changelog.md

   them on their home level
 - Hallucination potions can confuse monsters
 - Fix: avoid impossible when restoring stale steed ptr
+- Fix: to-hit formula for player experience levels 21 to 29 inclusive